jamesnet214/wpf-xaml-binding/README.md

 ### All the controls present in Wpf are inherited from the FrameworkElement.
 > NcoreExam.DataContextTest/Views/DataContextView.xaml `Demo`
+This sample screen shows the inheritance scheme of all the controls in the WPF.
+Check out the existence of FrameworkElement and DataContext Properties.
 ```csharp
 TextBox : FrameworkElement
 TextBlock : FrmaeworkElement